“Leaders must be close enough to relate to others, but far enough ahead to motivate them.” – John C. Maxwell

 It can be tempting when you’re at or near the top of your company to cut yourself off from your wider community in the interests of leveraging every possible moment in pursuit of your goals and that never-ending to do list.
 When you’re at the top, you can also miss out on your colleagues calling you out on your blindspots and weak spots, as they’re more likely to want to avoid offending or alienating you.
 Surrounding yourself with smart and direct people with different perspectives to you both in and outside the office is incredibly valuable.
 Mastermind groups were a concept created by Napoleon Hill more than 80 years ago, but people have been coming together to share and brainstorm about challenges for hundreds if not thousands of years.
 Explore the possibility of joining or creating a mastermind group bringing together your smartest friends from different industries and leverage the power of collective intelligence free from agenda.
 You’ll be amazed at the ideas and solutions that come forth.

-Jaimie is the founder of Definitely Definitely, an organization dedicated to helping leaders worldwide consciously create, expand and sustain their dream businesses.
-She is a certified life, business and leadership coach, and also uses her branding expertise drawn from nine years in corporate marketing with FTSE 100 companies to provide invaluable expertise on messaging and positioning businesses for maximum impact.
-She was previously with SAP and Thomson Reuters in both London and New York and now lives in Kensington, London with her fiancé, two cats and her first baby who is due to make his grand entrance in October 2018.
+Jaimie is the founder of Definitely Definitely, an organization dedicated to helping leaders consciously create, expand and sustain their dream businesses.
+She is a certified life, business, wellbeing and leadership coach, and also uses her branding expertise drawn from nine years in corporate marketing with FTSE 100/NYSE listed companies to provide invaluable expertise on messaging and positioning businesses for maximum impact.
+She was previously with SAP and Thomson Reuters in both London and New York and now lives in Kensington, London and works with clients worldwide.